zerotohero-dev/spike/ARCHITECTURE.md

 and encrypted admin tokens on disk for convenience.
 Whereas **SPIKE Nexus** will either store things in memory or keep them encrypted in a database, **never** saving anything on the file system.

-// TODO: create an ADR for this and other things in this document.

 ## SPIKE Data Model